Students are typing on their laptops at an outdoor bench, with a coffee mug visible on lower right side and a potted plant near it.

 Please contact one of the following:

-Once your transcript assessment has been completed, based on your transcript assessment result, you may request the Appendix to the Study Permit by emailing the appropriate department identified below.
+Once your transcript assessment is complete, and if your completed assessment indicates that you are PEP Eligible, you may request the Appendix to the Study Permit and PAL, if required, by emailing [email protected].

 CPA education programs, including CPA PEP and CPA preparatory courses, require high English proficiency.
 A minimum of Grade 12 English or Canadian Language Benchmark (CLB) level 8 or higher is suggested.
 Generally, anyone with CLB levels below 8 will need to spend additional time on their studies.
 Therefore, it is recommended that applicants with CLB levels 7 or below improve their language competence before applying and enrolling in CPA education programs.
 Language test equivalency charts can be found on the Government of Canada website .